 There was a hope that here, in a geographical area which was characterized by some cultural pluralism, we might address more effectively Christian insight and compassion to great ethical issues of our time, like those of race, war, and the vast depersonalizing influences of a mass industrial society.
 It was hoped that we might develop a close fellowship of faith and learning which would find its focus in study and in worship.
 One of the treasured qualities of campus life was the spirit of fellowship which existed between students and faculty, a fellowship and closeness that inevitably lessened somewhat as the school grew larger.

-It should be remembered that many persons not named here, persons visign and determination, should be honored on this Founders Day, they played an indispensable part in the founding of the seminary.
-Figures in the founding were members of the board of trustees and her Southern Baptist leaders.
-It is, however, particularly the first fulty members whom we honor by name on this day.
+It should be remembered that many persons not named here, persons vision and determination, should be honored on this founders.Day, they played an indispensable part in the foundime of the seminary. figures in the founding were members of the board of trustees and er Southern Baptist leaders.
+It is, however, particularly the first ulty members whom we honor by name on this day.

-Since I did not take up my duties here until the fall of 1955, tas neither a founder nor a near founder.
-But I would like to tell in all modesty that the institution has grown tremendously since I been here!
+Since I did not take up my duties here until the fall of 1935, as neither a founder nor a near founder.
+But I would like to tall I in all modesty that the institution has grown trememdously since I e been here!

-I remember that the founders and others among the earliest teachers of to refer sometimes to what they called the "Southeastern dream."
-I intriqued by the term, and curious about it.
-Although I never heard precisely defined, I discovered that it referred not particularly to a institutional or pedagogical innovation, but rather to a spirit and aim which my colleagues hoped would be embodied in the seminary's life
+I remember that the founders and others among the sarlisst teachers ad to refer sometimes to what they called the "Southeastern dream."
+I intriguéd by the term, and curious about it.
+Although I never heard precisely defined, I discovered that it referred not particularly to institutional or pedagogical innovation, but rather to a spirit and aim which my colleagues hoped would be embodied in the seminary's life

-In those beginning days there was a climate of excitement on this pure as students, administration, staff, and faculty took up the launcher of a dynamic new school and accepted the challenge of a new opporting.
-There was a rare feeling of comradeship among those who partinated in the new venture.
-In the seminary bulletin of 1952-1953, Dr. saley referred to "a soundly joyous Christian spirit that characterized rulty, office force, and student body from the very first day."
+In those beginning days there was a climate of excitement on this pus as students, administration, staff, and faculty took up the launchof a dynamic new school and accepted the challenge of a new oppority.
+There was a rare feeling of comradeship among those who partiated in the new venture.
+In the seminary bulletin of 1952-1953, Dr. aley referred to "a soundly joyous Christian spirit that characterized wity. office force, and student body from the very first day."

-There was here something of the spirit which goes with a pioneer deavor.
-Because the school was new, there was a feeling that it did have to be bound unduly by old ways and old styles.
-It was felt that materials of life here were malleable and flexible, capable of being sped in the moid of all that was best of our past, but also by the destand ohallenges of a new time.
-The durriculum and institutional or at this would be a place where we could break out of our chronic destains would be a place where we dould break out of our chronic destainer applicate, it was thought that we would join to a greater degree an ever before the larger Christian family.
-Some believed that, while larger that we would join to a greater degree lain that it our distinctive denominational beliefs, we would feel separation or estrangement from other Christian scholars, because we conged to a world fraternity of learning and to the universal prother of of Christ which transcended all our differences.
+There was have something of the spirit which goes with a pioneer eavor.
+Secause the school was new, there was a feeling that it did have to be bound unduly by old ways and old styles.
+It was felt that materials of life here were malleable and flexible, capable of being ped in the mold of all that was best of our past, but also by the sids and challenges of a new time.
+The curriculum and institutional or it this would be a place where we could break cut of our chronic dethating the solution was the most part, but many persons housd dated in this would be a place where we could break cut of our chronic dethating lisolationism.
+While maintaining a loval commitment to there before the larger Christian family.
+Some believed that, while separation or estrangement from other Christian scholars, because we conged to a world fratemity of learning and to the unversal hother separation or estrangement from other Christian scholars, because we conged to a world fratemity of learning and to the unversal hother.